|Syracuse University||Online MS in Library and Information Science||✓|

 One of the top accreditation organizations for library science is the American Library Association (ALA).
 Individuals looking for programs outside of Idaho will find dozens of graduate-level librarian degrees that blend teaching and technology topics.
 Many programs offer an online component for schedule flexibility and no need for a full commitment to study on campus.
 Click here to view the review of the best ALA accredited library science Masters degrees.

 Boise is the largest city in Idaho with over 229,000 residents.
 Many library positions are available in this area through the public library system and at Boise State University.
 The University of Idaho is located in Moscow, which is well north of Boise and a much smaller location with over 26,000 residents.

-Campus-based and online ALA-Accredited library science degrees in Idaho
+List of the best campus-based and online CAEP, AASL, or ALA-Accredited library science degrees in Idaho

 College of Southern Idaho